miotla007/DataBinding/README.md

 # DataBinding

-To start the module call DataBind(model) with provided model
+To start the module put script tag into HTML document and than call DataBind(model) with provided model